State-by-state abortion rights battle looming - NewsBreak

 “That’s perfect timing, just ahead of the midterms,” said Arnall of the Right to Life League.

 The ruling could set off a flurry of activity concerning medicinal abortions — a medical option that didn’t exist when Roe became law.
-The pills were approved by the Food and Drug Administration in 2000, with restrictions that included requiring an in-person clinic visit before someone could be prescribed the two-pill regimen and a ban on sending them through the mail.New US travel restrictions start Monday
+The pills were approved by the Food and Drug Administration in 2000, with restrictions that included requiring an in-person clinic visit before someone could be prescribed the two-pill regimen and a ban on sending them through the mail.These new U.S. travel restrictions begin Monday

 Those restrictions were relaxed during the coronavirus pandemic.
 Women seeking the pills can now receive them in the mail after a long-distance consultation with a doctor and they don’t need to visit a clinic.
 The FDA is scheduled to review that stance soon but either way, those policies are expected to come under immediate attack by Republican-held statehouses.